mobilecoinfoundation/mobilecoin/crypto/digestible/README.md

   of e.g. a serialization library, which typically do not provide byte-for-byte stability.
 - The hash should be portable.
 It should be straightforward for an engineer with a schema for our blockchain and to write a C program, or a python program that loads our blockchain and computes the hash successfully.
-(They might have to port STROBE to python, in order to implement Merlin, but this is not viewed as onerous.)
+(They might have to call out to the C implementation of Merlin.)
   The hash should certainly not be dependent on details of the Rust programming language.
 - The hash scheme should support protobuf-style *schema evolution*.
 This means, it should be possible to add a new optional field to a transaction-related structure, without changing the hash of transactions that don't have the field.
 This gives us a way to add new features without breaking ledger compatibility.
+(We use the rust core `Option` type for this, similarly to how `prost` uses `Option` for optional proto members.)
+  Similarly, it should be possible to add `repeated` elements to structs without breaking the hash.
+  (We use the rust core `Vec` type for this, similarly to how `prost` uses `Vec` for repeated proto members.)
   Simliarly, it must be possible to add new types to enums without changing the hashes of the old enum values.